 - Current curriculum vitae or résumé

-- Three letters of recommendation from persons who are suited to evaluate applicant’s qualifications for DNP education in nursing, including at least one from the applicant's direct supervisor and/or a previous faculty member
+- Two letters of recommendation from persons who are suited to evaluate applicant’s qualifications for DNP education in nursing, including at least one from the applicant's direct supervisor and/or a previous faculty member

 - Faculty member(s) interview with the prospective student